ASU Library One Search

 Race and Justice: Wrongful Convictions of African American Men (Marvin D. Free, Jr. & Mitch Ruesink, 2012)

-This academic ebook presents a statistical analysis of wrongful convictions of Black men for crimes including murder and drug offenses.
+This eBook, from ProQuest Ebook Central, presents a statistical analysis of wrongful convictions of Black men for crimes including murder and drug offenses.
 It discusses the reasons behind faulty convictions, including flaws in policing and the court system.

-Note: These books are currently unavailable at ASU Libraries and are recommendations from Professor Beety.
-They may be available through Interlibrary Loan ("ILL") if you would like to borrow them.
+Note: The following books are unavailable at any ASU library.
+However, you may place a request for them to be delivered through Interlibrary Loan ("ILL") if you'd like to borrow them.

 Rectify: The Power of Restorative Justice After Wrongful Conviction (Lara Bazelon, 2018)